-- Participants included in the clinical trial existed and participated in the trial - Participants' participation was recorded in their medical records - Participants included fulfilled the inclusion criteria and none of the exclusion criteria stated in the protocol were present.
+- a.
+Participants included in the clinical trial existed and participated in the trial - b.
+Medical records of study participants - c.
+Participants included fulfilled the inclusion and exclusion criteria

-3.2 Participants' visits calendar
+3.2 Participant's visits calendar

-The TFDA will determine whether the participants' visits calendar established in the protocol was followed.
+The TMDA will determine whether the participants' visits calendar established in the protocol was followed.

-3.3 Efficacy and safety assessment data
+3.3 Efficacy and safety data